napframework/nap-docs/app/manual/05_scene.md

 }
 ```

 Notice how we use a relative path?
 We tell the system to look for the selection component on the same entity.
-You can also walk further up or or down the tree to create links to other components.
+You can also walk further up or down the tree to create links to other components.
 More on that in a later section.
-If there is only one component called 'LineSelectionOne' you can also link to it directly by name without specifying a relative path.
-In this case that would be "LineSelectorOne".
-Always give your component an identifier if you want to link to them.

 ### Array of Components {#multiple_component_link} ###